NVIDIA/nccl-tests/doc/PERFORMANCE.md

  `t = (S*2*(n-1)) / (n*B)`

 Indeed, we have _S_ elements, 2*(n-1) operations per element, and _n_ links of bandwidth _B_ to perform them.
-Reordering the elements, we find that
+Reordering the equation, we find that

  `t = (S/B) * (2*(n-1)/n)`